 Of course, the 2015 ruling did not make every divorce less complex.
 Some couples still struggle with the process.

-How Does Cohabitation Impact LGBT Divorce?
+How Does Cohabitation Impact LGBTQ Divorce?

 As a result of living together before marriage was legal, the court’s decisions regarding asset and property division may not be totally fair.
 The reason for unfair decisions is that the judge often must consider the date of the marriage, not the date during which both parties agreed to become a couple.

 Unfortunately, the courts often can’t take into account the fact that you were not legally able to be married at the time your relationship began.

 How Does LGBTQ Marriage Impact Parental Rights?

 LGBTQ relationships may not come with clear parental rights, especially because only one parent may be biologically related to the child and the other parent may not have signed legal adoption papers.